canturk/qmtoolbox/README.md

  When we run this file,
  - First, creates output directory and data file names.
  - Second, checks whether the data for 1/f noise exist in the current directory.
- If not, then generates them using (S13).
+ If not, it generates them using (S13).
- - Third, simulates the trajectory of the quadrature measurement and generates the data.
+ - Third, simulates the measuremetn trajectory and generates data.
  - Finally plots the figure as shown in "qtrajectory_sample_result.png" and stores in the directory.

- If you run this file once more, it simulates the trajectory and plot a new figure without generating the noise data.
+ Notice that if you run this file once more, it simulates the trajectory and plot a new figure without generating the noise data.